Facebook shuts popular stock trading group amid GameStop frenzy | Technology

 Some of his group's members made tens of thousands of dollars in recent trades first popularized on Reddit's WallStreetBets forum, he said.
 Tran, who also runs the 20,000-member HaiKhuu Trading group on chat app Discord, said he has never seen adult content on the Facebook group.

-Facebook confirmed its removal, but did not immediately have further comment.
+Facebook spokeswoman Kristen Morea said, "This group was removed for violating our Community Standards, unrelated to the ongoing stock frenzy."
+She did not respond to requests to elaborate.
 Tran said institutional investors are trying to separate retail traders.

 Facebook suspended his group on Jan.
 7 after labeling it a "dangerous organization," according to correspondence seen by Reuters, though the company reinstated its privileges after he appealed to contacts there.
 "With all these major institutions being frustrated with the success of retail, they are trying to target any groups they can," said Tran, who was featured in a Wall Street Journal article in November and described his Facebook group as the largest of its kind.